mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 **Summary:** Game design patterns provide learners with a suitable vehicle to engage with coding practices partly due to their position between abstract computational concepts and concrete implementations of code structures.

-The use of GDP by practitioners are compared to those of participants and synergigies are explored.

 #### Problematising the context of abstract / concrete concepts in computing education.